- Blog

 Recognising when employees help the business reach its goals will reinforce its commitment to your vision and mission.
 Give leaders and colleagues a centralised spot to share company-wide kudos, peer nominations, and promotions.

-For example, Trickle has a simple tool called Fist Bump, which is a fun and quick way to share praise and say ‘thank you’ for a job well done.
-Recognising people’s efforts fosters a culture of appreciation and may encourage them to keep participating.
+For example, Trickle has a simple tool called Shout Abouts which is a fun and quick way to share company-wide news and keep people in the loop.